mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The assumed location of the record in question such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels
+Third-party sites are not government-sponsored websites.
+As such, record availability may differ from official channels

 How Do I Access Mississippi Criminal Court Records in Person?

 While most public court records can be obtained using the MEC, Mississippi public record laws prohibit the distribution of confidential court case information through public electronically accessible repositories.
-As such criminal court records which are confidential or sealed by court order are not accessible electronically but can be made available to persons who make in-person requests to the office of the record custodian—which is typically the office of the clerk of courts in the courthouse where the case was filed/heard.
+As such criminal court records which are confidential or sealed by court order are generally not accessible electronically but can be made available to persons who make in-person requests to the office of the record custodian—which is typically the office of the clerk of courts in the courthouse where the case was filed/heard.
 Given the aforementioned limitations on electronic filing systems, persons interested in obtaining full criminal court case information are advised to request the record in-person.
 Mississippi in-person record requests may proceed thus:

 Locate the Record Custodian